QIoT-fr-FR-utf8/qiot-acb.github.io/docs/aarch64-vm.md

 # Using aarch64 VM

-Using it to build Quarkus application in native mode, and also automate the docker build image process
+Using it to build Quarkus application in native mode, and also automate the docker build image process.

 ## Init